Use Cases for Docker Multistage Build

-The Multistage Build feature has made it possible to write extremely concise Dockerfiles.
+The Multistage Build feature has made it possible to write Dockerfiles very concisely.

-I was so impressed that I decided to summarize the delightful points for each use case.
+I was impressed, so I'm summarizing the exciting points for each use case.

-Note that it's been a while since I wrote this memo, so this article has become quite outdated.
-The Multistage Build feature has been available since the 2017/05 release, so it's been almost a year...….
+It's been quite some time since I wrote the memo for this content, so this article has become very outdated.
+Multistage Build has been available since the version released in May 2017, so it's been nearly a year...

 Use Case 1: Reducing Image Size

-This is an indispensable merit when it comes to Multistage Build.
-By copying the build results (and necessary libraries), you can exclude programs and unnecessary layers required only for building from the image.
+This is an indispensable benefit when discussing Multistage Build.
+By copying the artifacts (and necessary libraries), you can exclude programs needed only for building and unnecessary layers from the image.

-This benefit is common to many containers, but it's particularly powerful for Go language programs.
-This is because Go programs can run with just a single binary copy, making it possible to create extremely lightweight images.
+While the above is a common benefit for many containers, it's particularly powerful for Go language programs.
+This is because Go programs can run by just copying a single binary, allowing for extremely lightweight images.

 before